Royal Alcázar of Madrid: The Gardens of the Prioress

 The Gardens (or Orchard) of the Prioress were the result of a redesign of the grounds to the north and west of the Royal Alcázar, at the start of the seventeenth century.
 This was the result of the foundation of the Royal Monastery of the Incarnation in 1611.

-The gardens were managed by the monastery and were situated on the site where today the Cabo Noval Gardens can be found, within the East Plaza.
+The gardens were managed by the monastery and were situated on the site where today the Cabo Noval Gardens can be found, within the Plaza de Oriente.

-In 1809 and 1810, King Joseph I ordered the seizure and destruction of the Orchard of the Prioress, as well as the demolition of the buildings in the surrounding area.
-His aim was to create a monumental plaza to the east of the Royal Palace but this project did not materialise until the reign of Isabella II, when the layout of the East Plaza was finally completed.
+In 1809 and 1810, King Joseph Bonaparte ordered the seizure and destruction of the Orchard of the Prioress, as well as the demolition of the buildings in the surrounding area.
+His aim was to create a monumental plaza to the east of the Royal Palace but this project did not materialise until the reign of Isabella II, when the layout of the Plaza de Oriente was finally completed.